c3lang/c3-web/docs/faq/index.md

-IO is a must, and `std::io` contains `std::io::file` for working with files, `std::io::path` for working with paths. `std::io` itself contains functionality to writing to streams in various ways.
+IO is a must, and `std::io` contains `std::io::file` for working with files, `std::io::path` for working with paths. `std::io` itself contains functionality for writing to streams in various ways.
 Useful streams can be found in the `stream` sub folder.

 Also of interest could be `std::net` for sockets. `std::threads` for